Wired UK: Earlier version (mid–1990s)

-Current version (2009–present)
+Current version (2009–2026)

 The current version of the magazine was launched in April 2009, and was the second international version of Wired, after the launch of Wired Italia in March 2009.
 In November 2009, the British Society of Magazine Editors awarded Launch of the Year to former Wired editor David Rowan.
 During the same year, Albert Read was announced as publishing director of Wired UK.
 Wireds former deputy editor, Greg Williams took over from Rowan as editor in January 2017.
 Michael Rundle (formerly of Huffington Post UK) took over from Nate Lanxon as editor for WIRED.co.uk in March 2015.
 The current website editor is James Temperton.

 In 2011, 2014, and 2015 Wired UK was named as the magazine of the year by the Digital Magazine Awards.

 Wired UK published ten issues a year, before switching to a bi-monthly schedule in December 2017.
 The magazine announced the JAN-FEB 2025 edition would be its last, before changing to a quarterly format.

+The Winter 2025 issue was the final edition of Wired UK, with the magazine announcing it had ceased physical publishing in early 2026.